visol/ext-powermail/Documentation/Faq/Index.rst

 --------------------------------------------

 Yes.
 Write your own validator – see manual part
-For Developers / Write own JavaScript Validator and For Developers / Write own PHP Validation :ref:`writephpvalidation`
+For Developers / Write own JavaScript Validator and For Developers / Write own PHP Validation :ref:`newvalidators`